Abrahamncho/Divvy_bike/README.md

 - All the rows having missing values were deleted.
 - Extracted Month of year, Day of week and Year from the started_at column.
-- Performed analytca ttramsformation of the dataset by adding a custom column "trip Duration."
+- Performed analytical transformation of the dataset by adding a custom column "trip Duration."
 - Trips with duration less than a minute and longer than a day are excluded.
 - A Total 1,375,912 rows were removed in this step.
 - Created a month order and day order column to assist with visualization of the data.